dfandinodovalo/digital-signature-api/README.md

 # Digital Signature API Project

+[[ES]](https://github.com/dfandinodovalo/digital-signature-api/tree/develop/language/README_ES.md) README.md version in Spanish.

 ## Description

 This project implements a simple **REST API** using **Spring Boot 3.3.3** for user creation, digital signature key generation, document signing, and signature verification.
-The API allows users to digitally sign documents and verify the validity of those signatures using **Java cryptography**.
+The API allows users to digitally sign documents and verify the validity of those signatures using the **Java cryptography** library.
+The project uses an in-memory database with **H2** to store user information and keys, ensuring data persistence during runtime.

 ## System Requirements